justinshwang/Social-Scheduler/README.md

     docker-compose up -d
     ```

-    Server can also be started up in 'app' directory
+    Server can also be started up manually

     ```
     py app/server.py